-Mask Input Field in WP Fluent Forms WordPress plugin
+Mask Input Field in Fluent Forms

-In WP Fluent Forms, Mask Input allows admins to set a certain format for users to follow when filling up a form.
+In Fluent Forms, Mask Input allows admins to set a certain format for users to follow when filling up a form.
 For instance, a phone number input field might allow 11 digits or 10 digits for a particular country to pass through; and most importantly, it might not allow passing inputs in any other format.

-WP Fluent Form comes with five pre-defined masking formats.
-If these five formats are not enough for you, you can make customization as you wish.
-Let’s have a look at how to add Mask Input in fluent form.
+Fluent Forms comes with five pre-defined masking formats.
+If these five formats are not enough for you, you can customize them as you wish.

-- To add the Mask Input field to your form drag and drop the field from the available input fields.
+• To add the Mask Input field to your form, drag and drop the field from the available input fields.

-- Select from the pre-defined mask formats, or create a custom mask.
+• Select from the pre-defined mask formats, or create a custom mask.

-- While creating a custom mask, abide by the following format.
+• While creating a custom mask, abide by the following format:

 – Use a ‘0’ / ‘#’ to indicate a numerical character.